 - 8 garlic cloves crushed

 - 1 lime lime (juice only)

 - 1 pinch Sea salt and black pepper

 For the stir fry:

 - 12 mushrooms sliced

-- Put the chicken, oil, salt and pepper and half the crushed garlic in a bowl and stir.
-Leave for 15 minutes.
+- Put the chicken and marinade ingredients in a bowl.
+Mix well, cover and refrigerate for 15 minutes.

-- Add the chicken mixture to a large hot pan and cook for 10-15 minutes, until the chicken is pretty much cooked.
+- Once marinated, add the chicken mix to a hot pan and cook until the chicken is cooked through, about 5-7 minutes.

-- Add all of the rest of the of the ingredients to the pan and cook for 7 minutes.
-Add the chicken and cook for a further 3 minutes.
+- Add any marinade left in the bowl and the rest of the of the ingredients to the pan and cook for 10 minutes.

 Nutritional Information - Per Person: